hu8813/so_long/README.md

     Makefile will automatically detect OS and set Flags, however program not tested on Mac, put your minilibx-mac library files in this empty directory.

-The mlx_destroy_display function is only available on Linux, so in src/event.c it will be skipped if running on Mac.
+The mlx_destroy_display function is only available on Linux, that's why src/event_linux.c has 1 more line than src/event_mac.c .
 So that Valgrind will not have any memory leak.

 ## Installation